Ícolo e Bengo: History

+The municipality was disestablished when the new province of Icolo e Bengo was created on 5 September 2024.

 Geography

 Overview

-It covers an area of 3059 km2 and its estimated population as of 2019 is 131,268.
+It covered an area of 3059 km2 and its estimated population as of 2019 was 131,268.

-Icolo e Bengo is bordered to the north and south respectively by the municipalities of Dande and Quiçama (in Bengo and Luanda provinces respectively), to the east by the municipality of Cambambe (Cuanza Norte province), and to the west by the municipalities of Viana and Cacuaco (both in Luanda province).
+Icolo e Bengo was bordered to the north and south respectively by the municipalities of Dande and Quiçama (in Bengo and Luanda provinces respectively), to the east by the municipality of Cambambe (Cuanza Norte province), and to the west by the municipalities of Viana and Cacuaco (both in Luanda province).

 Administrative Division

-The municipality, with the seat in Catete, is divided into five comunas (communes), as follows:
+The municipality, with the seat in Catete, was divided into five comunas (communes), as follows: